DTJF/libpruw1/ReadMe.md

 The driver provides functions to

-- scan the bus for all devices
+- scan the bus for all device IDs,
-- send a single byte or a block of bytes to the bus
+- send a single byte or a block of eight bytes to the bus,
-- receive a single byte or a block of bytes from the bus
+- receive a single byte or a block of bytes from the bus,
-- calculate the CRC checksum for a block of data
+- calculate the CRC checksum for a block of data, and
 - compute the temperature from Dallas sensors series 10 and 20.

 The *libpruw1* project is [hosted at GitHub](https://github.com/DTJF/libpruw1).
 It's